MaterializeInc/materialize/doc/user/content/sql/create-sink/kafka.md

 The upsert envelope:

-  * Requires that you specify a unique key for the sink's underlying relation using the `KEY` option.
+  * Requires that you specify a unique key for the sink's upstream relation using the `KEY` option.
 See [upsert key selection](#upsert-key-selection) for details.
   * For an insertion event, emits the row without additional decoration.